After living in LA for the past 16 years and exploring the surrounding areas, we can confidently say these are the best day trips from Los Angeles.

 Monrovia, CA | Google Map It

-When we started writing out this list of day trips from Los Angeles, we didn’t realize we’ve seen so much and yet also have missed a few spots.
+When we started writing out this list of day trips from Los Angeles, we didn’t realize we’d experienced so much.
+Yet, we’ve also missed a few spots.
 There is still so much of Southern California we have yet to experience and discover.
-We can’t wait to get in the car and take some more day trips in the near future.
+We can’t wait to get in the car and take some more day trips and road trips in the near future.

 We will be definitely be adding to this list as time goes on.
 Bookmark it and check back.